 The list is seemingly endless: terms you, as a theater professional, should know.
-These may seem familiar but I believe they’re worth refreshing no matter where you are in your career, beginner or seasoned professional.
-This list is by no means comprehensive but it represents some of the most used or misunderstood terms in our daily vernacular.
-Also, some of these terms directly relate to or intersect with others.
+Many of these definitions may seem familiar, but I believe they’re worth refreshing no matter where you are in your career—whether you’re a beginner or seasoned professional.
+This article is by no means comprehensive, but it represents some of the most used or misunderstood lingo in our daily vernacular.
+From blocking to standbys, here are more than 70 theater terms that you should know.

 Here I’m speaking about the actual physical space based on the audience’s perspective.
 Imagine you’ve entered through the lobby of the theater and you’re standing in the house, as it’s called, facing the stage.

 Orchestra: The section of seats closest to the stage, on the main floor of the theater.
 These are often the most prized and expensive seats in the theater.

 Mezzanine: The second seating tier, usually overhanging the orchestra at its midpoint.
 Not quite as large as the orchestra, front mezz seats are preferred seating for many theater-goers as they allow you to be close to the action while taking in a more complete stage picture.